BalazsNyiro/deepcopy/README.md

 # Goal - read from screenshots
 Read simple human texts (basic English/French/latin alphabet with numbers, and dot, questionmark, exclamation mark)

+Nice to have:
+- translate words under mouse cursor (local dictionary builder, work with more dictionary)

 Contact/Author: Balazs Nyiro, balazs.nyiro.ca@gmail.com

 # How can you help